PierrunoYT/agent-forge/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+Copyright (c) 2024 PierrunoYT.

+See the [LICENSE](LICENSE) file for the full license text.
+The MIT License is a permissive license that allows you to:
+- Use the software for any purpose
+- Modify the software
+- Distribute the software
+- Sublicense the software
+- Private use

+The only requirement is that the license and copyright notice must be included in all copies or substantial portions of the software.

 ## Acknowledgments